Multiplanetary-Innovation-Enterprise/DIVER/README.md

-# YoursAndMINE
-A repo for our Lunabotics and ROV project work for the MINE Enterprise
+A repo for the ROV project of the MINE Enterprise